 Welcome email template for a new employee by Flowrite

-Flowrite is an AI writing assistant that turns your instructions into ready-to-send emails and messages.
+Flowrite is an AI writing assistant that turns your instructions into ready-to-send emails and messages, like this:

 It will help you save time, communicate effectively and achieve more.
 We even dare to claim that it's the fastest way to write welcome emails and messages to new employees.